zeebo/blake3/README.md

 | 256 b  |  `364 ns`  |   `250 ns`     | |  `703 MB/s`  |  `1.03 GB/s`        |
 | 512 b  |  `575 ns`  |   `468 ns`     | |  `892 MB/s`  |  `1.10 GB/s`        |
 | 768 b  |  `795 ns`  |   `682 ns`     | |  `967 MB/s`  |  `1.13 GB/s`        |

+- Very small writes are mostly dominated by initialization of the hash state, so if you care about having the best performance for small inputs, be sure to reuse hash state as much as possible.
+If you don't care, you probably don't care about ~100ns either.

 ### Large